 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, you will be referred to another staff member.
+In these cases, the head teacher of the individual school will refer you to another staff member.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, they will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, the Trust will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, Victoria Academies Trust will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.